pod-arcade/website/src/pages/community.md

 ## Content and Discussions

 ### Relevant Topics
-Keep discussions relevant to the development, improvement, and use of pod-arcade.
+Keep discussions relevant to the development, improvement, and use of Pod Arcade.

 ### No Illegal Content
 Discussion, sharing, or promotion of how to obtain video game ROMs or any other illegal content is strictly prohibited.

 ### Legal Emulation Support
-While pod-arcade supports legal emulation of games, we do not endorse or support illegal activities related to game emulation.
+While Pod Arcade supports legal emulation of games, we do not endorse or support illegal activities related to game emulation.

 ## Contribution Guidelines